-As I write in my New York Times bestseller, The Autoimmune Solution, EBV is one of the few infections that has been extensively studied in regards to its connection to autoimmunity.
-It has been correlated with various autoimmune conditions, including chronic fatigue syndrome, lupus, fibromyalgia, Hashimoto’s, Graves’ disease, and multiple sclerosis (MS).
-The correlation between EBV and MS and lupus is particularly significant.
-One hundred percent of people with MS have EBV, while those without the virus don’t seem to develop MS. Meanwhile 99% of children with lupus have EBV, whereas only 70 % of those without lupus have it.
+As I write in my New York Times bestseller, The Autoimmune Solution, EBV is one of the few infections that has been extensively studied regarding its connection to autoimmunity.
+It correlates to various autoimmune conditions, including chronic fatigue, lupus, fibromyalgia, Hashimoto’s, Graves’ disease, and multiple sclerosis (MS).
+The correlation between EBV and MS, and EBV and lupus is particularly significant.
+One hundred percent of people with MS have EBV, while those without the virus don’t seem to develop MS. Meanwhile, 99% of children with lupus have EBV, whereas only 70 % of those without lupus have it.

-It is still not known how exactly EBV and other infections can trigger autoimmune disease.
-It seems that there are multiple factors involved.
-There are three leading theories that explain the connection:
+It is not known how exactly EBV and other infections trigger autoimmune disease.
+There may be multiple factors involved.
+Three leading theories that explain the connection are:

 - Molecular mimicry: This happens when your immune system attacks the infection.
 It may accidentally attack your tissues as well because it mistakes it for the structurally similar infection.5

 - Bystander activation: When this happens, the virus invades your organs.
 As a response, your immune system sends immune cells to kill the infections.
 However, it ends up injuring your own tissues in the process.
-This creates inflammation that leads to the cycle of further immune response.6
+This creates inflammation that leads to a cycle of immune responses.6

 - Cryptic antigens: This could be called the ‘hijacking theory’ because the infection essentially hijacks your cells’ DNA to hide from your immune system.
 Though your immune system can still identify the virus, it ends up attacking your cells along with the virus.7